Redesigning Your Jewelry By Melting Your Gold - Part 1: Gold Colour and Karat - Pamela Lauz Jewellery

 3. Gold Composition

 There’s so much information I’d like to share with you that I’ve divided this blog series into 3 parts.
-In the first part, we’ll cover Gold Colour and Purity.
+In the first part, we’ll cover Gold Colour and Karat.

 Gold jewellery is available in three main colours: white, yellow and rose.
 These colours are attained by mixing pure gold with other metals (like silver, nickel and copper).
 In addition to changing the colour of gold, combining gold with other metals also results in a harder, more durable gold alloy.
 The resulting alloy also has a lower purity, which impacts the price of gold jewellery.